MarieComet/mc-acf-flexible-template/readme.md

 ## FAQ

+### Export and import buttons don't show on my flexible field

+* Sometime it's necessary to turn on / off option twice.

 ### How to define which type of user has access to these features?

 * There is two filters you can use for that :